rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Execute the AAS installer:

-./authservice-v3.1.0.bin
+./authservice-v3.2.0.bin

 Note: the AAS_ADMIN credentials specified in this answer file will have administrator rights for the AAS and can be used to create other users, create new roles, and assign roles to users.

 ### Creating Users

-After installation is complete, several roles and user accounts must be generated.
+Before deployment is initiated, user account and roles must be generated for each component.
 Most of these accounts will be service users, used by the various Intel® SecL SKC services to work together.

-Creating these required users and roles is facilitated by the scripts in the corresponding components and needs to be executed before installation of each component.
+Creating these required users and roles is facilitated by the scripts in the corresponding components (Refer to dist/linux directory of each component) and needs to be executed before installation of each component.

-Note: Update variable IPADDR and aas-hostname inside below scripts with the SAN_LIST and AAS IP given in env file.
-Also install package "jq" before running these scripts.

 SCS: scs_aas_curl.sh